 The Gospel story is the only mention of “Canaanite” in the New Testament.
 The woman’s identity as a Canaanite reminds readers of ancient Israel’s role in displacing the Canaanites from their land (Joshua- Judges).
 According to the biblical narrative in Joshua, Israel was directed by Moses to take Canaanite land and livestock, but chase down the fleeing Canaanites and kill them.
 Judges notes that Israel was unsuccessful in driving out the Canaanites entirely.
 Most surviving Canaanite people were taken into slavery.
 Sidon is mentioned in Judges 1:31-32 as one of few settlements where the inhabitants were neither conquered nor subject to forced labor.

-Thus, the Canaanite woman comes from a long stock of survivors.
-When she initially calls out to the Lord, “have mercy…my daughter is tormented by a demon,” the disciples turn and ask Jesus to send her away.
+When she initially calls out to the Lord, “have mercy…my daughter is tormented by a demon,” the disciples turn and ask Jesus to send her away, to dismiss her- she was a woman and foreigner.
+This reaction would have been typical, given the racial, and cultural hatred between these two Semitic groups.
 She bypasses the disciples, kneels at Jesus’ feet, and pleads, “help me.”
 She will do what’s necessary to be heard.
 The demon from which the daughter is tormented could have been psychosomatic.
 Terrifying events in the past are often submerged from conscious memory- but stored in the body.
-Because the abused often become perpetrators themselves, the effects of trauma sustained through familial and community violence can be passed on to successive generations.
+The effects of trauma sustained through familial and community violence can be passed on to successive generations.
 Perhaps that is part of the message in this story: that in the daughter's healing, generational curses can be healed in Jesus Christ.

 The brief interchange between Jesus and the woman seems like banter between a teacher and a disciple.
 The master asks a tough question and the star pupil’s retort earns the respect of the teacher.
 Jesus sees in her a remarkable trust in God.
 “Great is your faith.
 Let it be done for you as you wish.”
 “The prayer of faith will heal the sick,” James 5:15 reminds us.